Your cart is currently empty

 A natural hand finished maple frame is a classic and tasteful choice that works particularly well with paintings by museum masters.
 Maple also provides a beautiful surround for bright contemporary prints, giving modern pieces a timeless appeal.

 Gold leaf frames provide a rich museum look that often times serves as a perfect way to integrate the finish of furniture in interior design.
-We offer frames in gold and in silver that offer a warm metal tone without being too ornate for a perfect classic contemporary look.
+We offer frames in gold that offer a warm metal tone without being too ornate for a perfect classic contemporary look.